SHI-Labs/Rethinking-Text-Segmentation/README.md

 ### Download

 Our dataset (TextSeg) is academia-only and cannot be used on any commercial project and research.
-To download the data, please send a request email to *textseg.dataset@gmail.com* and tell us which school you are affiliated with.
+To download the data, please download at https://drive.google.com/drive/folders/1tNyOBTbHeWAhpV9TFUFd3jF3LetkZMfW?usp=sharing.

 A full download should contain these files: